keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * Errors need to be logged.
 * Metrics need to be gathered.

-How is this complexity handled?
+How might complexity appear in code?

 * Configuration may be read when starting from the environment or from config files.
 At runtime a database might be used.
 * Database queries are surrounded by exception handling, and only handled insofar as the compiler requires.